rsim-tu-berlin/bigearth.eu/externals.md

 <div class="bg-faded p-4 my-4">
 	<div class="bg-faded p-4 my-4">
 		<p>
-			This page is devoted to list the BigEarthNet related datasets and tools that are developed by researchers outside from TU Berlin and are publicly available.
+			This page is devoted to list the BigEarthNet related datasets and tools that are developed by researchers outside from <a href="https://tu.berlin" target="_blank">TU Berlin</a> and are publicly available.
 		</p>
 		<h4></h4>
 		<p>